Surudmahajan/Surudmahajan/README.md

 ---

 ### 📊 Public Dataset API
-a lightweight and beginner-friendly project that shows how to build a fully functional API service using FastAPI.
+A lightweight and beginner-friendly project that shows how to build a fully functional API service using FastAPI.
 > ⚙️ Built with Python, SQLite, Jinja1, FAST API, supports JSON queries
 > 📁 [Github repo](https://github.com/Surudmahajan/public-dataset-api)